Brasswood Inn | Former White Wind Inn.

 Scooter Differ, from Massachusetts, spent more than 25 years working at the Wilson Farm grocery store and market in Lexington, and has experience as a baker and caterer.
 Kara Blue, who grew up in Florida and attended Northeastern University, works part-time in Boston.
 “We are the innkeepers, housekeeping staff, owners, cooks, guest relations, plumbers, etc.,” Calhoon said.
 The team is rounded out by Jack the cat and Freemont the dog.

-The Blue Room on the first floor gets its name from the blue in the stained-glass panel.
+The Blue Room on the first floor took its name from the blue in the stained-glass panel.
 From the White Wind Inn website.
+(Renamed the Holiday Room in 2021, after Billie Holiday.)

 The idea of buying a guest house came to Westmoreland during the couple’s mini-honeymoon in Provincetown in 2019, Calhoon said.